apache/drill/_docs/configure-drill/configuration-options/040-persistent-configuration-storage.md

 ### Why Configure the ZooKeeper PStore

 When you run multiple DrillBits, configure a specific location for ZooKeeper to offload the query profile data instead of accepting the default temporary location.
 All Drillbits in the cluster cannot access the temporary location.
-Consequently, when you do not configure a location on the distributed file system, queries sent to do some Drillbits do not appear in the Completed section of the Drill Web UI.
-Also, some Running links that you click to get information about the running queries are broken links.
+Consequently, when you do not configure a location on the distributed file system, queries sent to some Drillbits do not appear in the Completed section of the Drill Web UI.
+Also, some Running links that you click to get information about running queries are broken links.

 ### How to Configure the ZooKeeper PStore